bagdemir/propane/README.md

 ## Propane
 --
-Propane is a light-weight framework to map properties to Java objects.
+Propane is a light-weight Java framework for Configuration Management.
 [Check out Project's home for API docs.] (http://propane.moo.io)

 <img src="http://www.bagdemir.com/img/propane.png" width="200"/>

 ### Overview
 --
-Propane is a light-weight framework to manage your configurations from different sources.
-It works like an ORM framework and lets you annotate your Java classes to associate it with underlying configuration source.
+Propane is a Java framework to manage your configurations from different sources in diferent contexts.
+Annotate your Java classes with configuration management annotations, define for each context your configuration sets, Propane enables the configuration set for that context in runtime.